 guidance on the UK equivalents of your qualifications

 a free statement of comparability once you’ve submitted your application (if we ask you for this)

 KMT and LAT welcome applications from and are supportive of those with disabilities, including mental, physical and/or learning-related.
 Every year, we have great success with trainees who have a variety of disabilities and our flexible approach lends itself well to this.

-We offer support and help with passing the Literacy and Numeracy Skills tests, particularly for those with dyslexia.
-We teach strategies for ensuring that spelling, punctuation and grammar are accurate, especially in work that is handed out to pupils or in correspondence with parents.
+For those with dyslexia and other similar disabilities, we teach strategies for ensuring that spelling, punctuation and grammar are accurate, especially in work that is handed out to pupils or in correspondence with parents.

 We are proud of the support and guidance that we give to ensure that you are able to give of your best during your training year and we provide an environment in which you can feel comfortable in seeking support should you need it.